 This program now operates at three sites with teachers who speak in English and the home languages of their students.
 It highlights the importance of creating a positive environment where young children can thrive.
 For many students, it may be the first time they are away from their family.
 With support from their teachers, they can learn how to interact with peers, follow a schedule and other skills that will better prepare them for kindergarten and beyond.
 Not only that, but the READY program also provides opportunities for employment and training to community members.
 With the program’s connection to an established childcare provider, teachers are guided through the process of gaining credentials and advancing their professional development.

 Today, there are three READY school sites with goals of expanding to other areas throughout metro Atlanta.
-Even in the midst of the COVID-19 pandemic, the READY program found ways to serve the community, such as the Story Time Zoom sessions.
+Even in the midst of the COVID-19 pandemic, the READY program found ways to serve the community, such as providing free internet service for at home learning, along with the Story Time Zoom sessions.
 An expert storyteller assisted teachers in crafting one-hour, hands-on story time sessions.
 Before each sessions, families were provided with corresponding handouts, craft activity materials and a copy of the book.
 Sessions focused on corresponding vocabulary words in English and home languages, a color and a number and movement exercises.

 As the programs returned to in-person learning, READY school students and their families took part in guided outdoor play at the Tinkergarten sessions.
 Classes met at community greenspaces and learned about exploration, observation and about how the five senses interact.
 Not only did the sessions provide immersive, hands-on experiences, but they also helped parents and family members learning about their children.
 They gained more insight about learning styles and how to continue the learning at home.

-Looking ahead, the READY program aims to make expansion to additional sites as seamless as possible.
-This plan involves the creation of a READY School Tool Kit that will include steps for set-up, lesson implementation and program evaluation.
+Looking ahead, the READY School program aims to continue partnership conversations for additional sites.
+This plan involves the creation of a READY School Tool Kit that will include detailed steps for set-up, lesson implementation and program evaluation.
 The success of the existing programs shows the power of community-building and encouraging parents and families to be involved in early education.